 Poorly Written Handbooks Make Employment Lawyers Salivate

-Where a quality, legally compliant employee handbook will make it difficult for an employee or former employee to successfully pursue litigation against your business following a wage-and-hour or discrimination claim, an employee handbook that has fallen out of compliance or otherwise contains policies that are outside of the scope of relevant employment laws may be all an attorney needs to win a legal case against you or your business.
+Whereas a quality, legally compliant employee handbook will make it difficult for an employee or former employee to successfully pursue litigation against your business following a wage-and-hour or discrimination claim, an employee handbook that has fallen out of compliance or otherwise contains policies that are outside of the scope of relevant employment laws may be all an attorney needs to win a legal case against you or your business.

-4) What Should Go Inside Your Employee Handbook?
+What Should Go

-Insight on Company Culture
+Insight into Company Culture

 Since your employees are all going to be asked to read and sign your employee handbook on their first day of employment, consider using the first several pages of the document to introduce new hires to your unique company culture.

-Provide some context and background information about your business, including its core values, as well as its purpose, mission, and vision statements.
+Provide some context and background information about your business including its core values as well as its purpose, mission, and vision statements.
 Make an effort to outline and define your company’s relationship to its employees — what do you expect from them in terms of motivation, general behavior, and attitude at work?